CosmoStat/wf-psf/docs/source/configuration.md

 └── training_config.yaml
 ```

 Most of the input configuration files (ending in .yaml) are constructed using `YAML` (Yet Another Markup Language).
 The contents of the yaml file are read in as a nested dictionary with key:value pairs.
-The `logging.conf` contains configuration settings for storing a log of the run, and in this case we use the `ini` file syntax, which has a section-based structure.
+The `logging.conf` file contains configuration settings for storing a log of the run, and in this case we use the `ini` file syntax, which has a section-based structure.
 Each section contains one or more key=value pairs, called properties.
 As a user, you should not modify the names of the keys or sections.
 You can modify the value entries.

 Next, we shall describe each configuration file.